Tensor Products of Quiver Bundles: Moduli of quiver representations and the quiver vortex equations: A brief survey

 where $c\in \text{Lie }\mathcal{G}^*$ is fiberwise a fixed point for the coadjoint action of $\text{U}(d)$ on $\mathfrak{u}(d)^*$.
 This prompts the following definition: \begin{definition} Let $\mathcal{E}=((\mathcal{E}_i)_{i\in Q_0},(\varphi_\alpha)_{\alpha\in Q_1})$ be a holomorphic $M$-twisted $Q$-bundle, $\sigma=(\sigma_i)_{i\in Q_0}\in \mathbb{R}^{|Q_0|}_{>0}$ and $\ \theta=(\theta_i)_{i\in Q_0}\in \mathbb{R}^{|Q_0|}$.
 A hermitian metric $H=\{H_i\}_{i\in Q_0}$ on $\mathcal{E}$ or a choice of a hermitian metric on each vector bundle $\mathcal{E}_i\to X$, satisfies the \emph{quiver $(\sigma,\theta)$-vortex equations} if

 for all vertex $i\in Q_0$.
 Here $F_i$ is the curvature of the Chern connection associated to the hermitian metric $H_i$ on the holomorphic vector bundle $\mathcal{E}_i\to X$. \end{definition} We now discuss on this definition.
 Firstly, we remark that $-\sqrt{-1}\theta=(-\sqrt{-1}\theta_i\text{Id})_{i\in Q_0}$ defines a section of the Lie algebra of the gauge group $ \text{Lie }\mathcal{G}$.
 Moreover, the induced element in $\text{Lie }\mathcal{G}^*$ is, fiberwise, a fixed point for the coadjoint action of $\text{U}(d)$ on $\mathfrak{u}(d)^*$ and hence Equation (\ref{quiverVortexEquations}) is well-defined.
 Secondly, we recall that the Chern connection on a hermitian and holomorphic vector bundle is the unique hermitian connection whose (0,1)-part coincides with the Dolbeault operator associated to the holomorphic structure.
-Thus, Definition \ref{definitionQuiverVortexEquations} picks the holomorphic solutions to Equation (\ref{infiniteDimensionalMomentMap}).
-As a final remark, we would like to point out that, in the untwisted case, a quiver bundle satisfying the quiver vortex equations can be understood as a family of polystable quiver representations parameterised by the complex manifold $X$. \\ \\ The following theorem, which is due to Álvarez-Cónsul and García-Prada \cite[Theorem 3.1]{AlvarezConsulGarciaPradaHKCorrespondenceQuiversVortices}, describes the holomorphic solutions to the quiver vortex equations in terms of the stability conditions introduced in Definition \ref{defStableQuiverBundle}: \begin{theorem}[Hitchin-Kobayashi correspondence for (twisted) quiver bundles] A $M$-twisted holomorphic $Q$-bundle $\mathcal{E}=((\mathcal{E}_i)_{i\in Q_0},(\varphi_\alpha)_{\alpha\in Q_1})$ is $(\sigma,\theta)$-polystable if and only if it admits a hermitian metric $H$ satisfying the quiver $(\sigma,\theta)$-vortex equations. \end{theorem}
+Thus, Definition \ref{definitionQuiverVortexEquations} picks the holomorphic solutions to Equation (\ref{infiniteDimensionalMomentMap}). \\ \\ The following theorem, which is due to Álvarez-Cónsul and García-Prada \cite[Theorem 3.1]{AlvarezConsulGarciaPradaHKCorrespondenceQuiversVortices}, describes the holomorphic solutions to the quiver vortex equations in terms of the stability conditions introduced in Definition \ref{defStableQuiverBundle}: \begin{theorem}[Hitchin-Kobayashi correspondence for (twisted) quiver bundles] A $M$-twisted holomorphic $Q$-bundle $\mathcal{E}=((\mathcal{E}_i)_{i\in Q_0},(\varphi_\alpha)_{\alpha\in Q_1})$ is $(\sigma,\theta)$-polystable if and only if it admits a hermitian metric $H$ satisfying the quiver $(\sigma,\theta)$-vortex equations. \end{theorem}